Job vacancy: Marine Policy Officer (parental leave cover) - closed

 • Postgraduate qualification in marine science, ecology, conservation, water management, or related discipline with substantial marine focus.

-• Eligibility to work and travel within the EU (citizenship or valid permit) with preferred residency in Sweden.
+• Eligibility to work and travel within the EU (citizenship or valid permit) with residency in Sweden.

 • Excellent written and spoken English.